terceiro/debci/README.md

 ### What exactly is the environment where the tests are run?

 `debci` is designed to support several text execution backends.
-The backend used for a test run is show in the corresponfing log file.
+The backend used for a test run is displayed in the corresponding log file.

 For the **schroot** backend: